vandycknick/blog/2022/2022-02-04-writing-a-container-runtime-from-scratch-in-typescript.md

 Prefixing a command with `strace` will record all syscalls it makes during execution and print one line for each syscall with argument information to stderr.
 We'll need to send stderr to stdout with some bash redirection (`2>&1`) this way we can filter the output and make it more digestible.
 In the example above, you can see the first call to `execve()` is starting the Python process itself.
 This is because when executing this command from bash it will have called fork and the child process it created will then start up Python. `strace` is only able to trace syscalls from the child process, hence why we don't see the fork or clone call before the trace started.
 After that point, the child process gets replaced by the program passed to execve, and Python will be running.
 We then eventually see Python calling out to `clone()` and creating a new process with ID 4411.
 As mentioned earlier, `fork()` is just a wrapper around `clone()`, hence why we'll only find traces of the `clone()` syscall in the recordings.
 We can then see multiple `execve()` calls all for the `ls` binary. `execve()` requires passing an absolute path and we see Python looking for `ls` for every path in the `PATH` environment variable.
 Eventually, it finds `ls` at `/bin/ls` and executes the program.
 The parent process with ID 4410 calls `wait4()` and blocks execution until the child process (4411) exits, after which we see execution resuming in the parent process.

 Ok, enough talk, let's start writing some code.
 As mentioned a few times already, we'll need to call `fork()`, which is exported from the libc module in `libc/mod.ts`.
 It will return a number that allows us to determine if we are continuing in the parent, child or if the fork failed.
 If it returns `-1` the call to `fork()` failed, we'll immediately stop execution by throwing an error saying we could not create a new child process.
 If the return value is 0, we are running as the child process.
-When running in the child process, we'll call the `container` function and afterwards immediately call `Deno.exit` to make sure we halt execution.
-If `fork()` returns any other positive return value will be the child process ID indicating we are running in the parent process.
+When running in the child process, we'll call the `container` function and afterwards immediately call `Deno.exit()` to make sure we halt execution immediately.
+If `fork()` returns a positive value we'll be continuing in the parent process and the return value indiciates the childs process id.
 In the parent process, we'll call the `waitPid` function and pass the child process ID.
 This will block execution until the child process is finished and return the status code from the child process, which we'll use to determine whether it ran successfully or not.

 ```ts
 import { fork, waitPid } from "../libc/mod.ts";